 - Parmesan Squash and Tomato Bake

-Since this Chicken and Bacon Alfredo is made in a bread boat, the garlic bread is sort of "built in!"
+Since this Chicken and Bacon Alfredo pasta bake is made in a bread boat, the garlic bread is sort of "built in!"
 Save that top, brush it with a garlic butter mixture, and toast it up to make some delicious garlic bread.

 Basic Steps for making Chicken Bacon Alfredo in the bread boat: